Sim4n6/plasoWiki/Style-guide.md

   analysis_report: a report.
 """
 ```

-An important detail is missing from this docstring namely the argument type.
+This is missing an important detail, the argument type.
+Is it a string?
+Some other sort of object?
+How about this:

-or this:

 ```
 def AddAnalysisReport(self, analysis_report):